abdoulaye-tnd/tandian/books/gameofwork.md

 - Teamwork is based on great individual execution

-## Scorekeeping
+## III.
+SCOREKEEPING

 > If you can't measure it, you can"t manage it -- George Odiorne

-- One reason figure-skating (patinage artistique) crowds are so timid is thaty they don't know for sure what is happening on the ice.
+- One reason figure-skating (patinage artistique) crowds are so timid is that they don't know for sure what is happening on the ice.
 They know that someone is skating, but they don't know the score.
 They only know the score after the skating is over
   - This system is bad.
 The skater doesn't know if he's ahead of behind until it's too late to do anything about it.

 - Ice hockey is different, Every fan and every player know the score at all times.